tenzir/tenzir/web/docs/about/why-vast.md

 security analytics query patterns may not benefit from a graph representation.

 :::note Recommendation
-If graph-centric queries dominate your use case, VAST is not the right execution engine.
-VAST can still prove valuable as foundation for graph analytics by storing the raw telemetry and feeding it (via Arrow) into graph engines that support ad-hoc data frame analysis.
+If graph-centric queries dominate your use case, Tenzir is not the right execution engine.
+Tenzir can still prove valuable as foundation for graph analytics by storing the raw telemetry and feeding it (via Arrow) into graph engines that support ad-hoc data frame analysis.
 :::